darichey/rnix-parser-tester/README.md

 {"Let":{"attrs":{"Attrs":{"rec":false,"attrs":[{"name":"x","inherited":false,"expr":{"Int":3}}],"dynamic_attrs":[]}},"body":{"OpConcatStrings":{"force_string":false,"es":[{"Var":"x"},{"Int":2}]}}}}
 ```

-(The above ASTs might look a little strange.
-See TODO for more details.)

 This is especially useful for when `compare` reports that some expression _isn't_ parsed the same by both parsers.
 In that case, we can use `dump` and our favorite JSON differ (e.g., http://www.jsondiff.com/) to debug further.

 ### `compare`ing all of nixpkgs